RawToast/dokusho/dokusho-server/README.md

 [![Build Status](https://travis-matrix-badges.herokuapp.com/repos/RawToast/dokusho/branches/master/2)](https://travis-ci.org/RawToast/dokusho)

 Backend server for Dokusho.
-This is a work in progress and is not currently being used.
+This is a work in progress and is not currently being used by the frontend.

 ## Running the backend

 ### Using sbt

-This project is built using Scala, a basic server listening on `8081` can be started using `sbt run`
+`sbt run` will compile and start a server listening on `8080`

 ### Docker